thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/1_00_install_Rocq.md

 ## Install opam

 Rocq and OCaml has an official package manager, [opam](https://opam.ocaml.org/), which allows users to download and install Rocq tools and libraries.
-Opam also makes it practical to deal with different projects which require different versions of the Rocq prover.
+Opam also makes it practical to deal with different projects which require different versions of the Rocq Prover.

-Opam also installs the OCaml compiler and the Rocq prover.
+Opam also installs the OCaml compiler and the Rocq Prover.

 To install opam, you can [use your system package manager](https://opam.ocaml.org/doc/Install.html#Using-your-distribution-39-s-package-system) or download the [binary distribution](https://opam.ocaml.org/doc/Install.html#Binary-distribution).
 The details are available in these links, but for convenience, we use package distributions: